Logo

 Public Readiness and Emergency Response Act (PREP Act), 2005, and Declarations

 The PREP Act was enacted on December 30, 2005, as Public Law 109– 148, Division C, section 2.
 It amended the Public Health Service (PHS) Act, adding section 319F–3, which addresses liability immunity, and section 319F–4, which creates a compensation program.
 These sections are codified at 42 U.S.C.
 247d–6d and 42 U.S.C.
 247d–6e, respectively.
-Section 319F–3 of the PHS Act has been amended by the Pandemic and All-Hazards Preparedness Reauthorization Act (PAHPRA), Public Law 113–5, enacted on March 13, 2013 and the Coronavirus Aid, Relief, and Economic Security (CARES) Act, Public Law 116–136, enacted on March 27, 2020, to expand Countermeasures under the PREP Act.
+Section 319F–3 of the PHS Act was amended by the Pandemic and All-Hazards Preparedness Reauthorization Act (PAHPRA), Public Law 113–5, enacted on March 13, 2013 and the Coronavirus Aid, Relief, and Economic Security (CARES) Act, Public Law 116–136, enacted on March 27, 2020, to expand Countermeasures under the PREP Act.

-COVID-19 PREP Act Declaration
+COVID-19 PREP Act Declaration and Amendments

 Selected PREP Act Cases - Federal Courts